 New to the world of grad school applications?

 Read up here for some tips about reaching out to potential advisors.
-When contacting me, please include a CV or resume, the names and contact information for three references, a brief description of your research interests, and an explanation of why you are pursuing a graduate degree and why our lab is a good fit for your professional and personal goals.
+When contacting me, please include a CV or resume, a short description of your research interests, and a brief explanation of why you are pursuing a graduate degree and why our lab is a good fit for your professional and personal goals.

 Email: justinesmith (at) ucdavis.edu